top of page

 Ranking Member, Subcommittee on Trade, House Ways and Means Committee

-This book makes a bold case that such laissez-faire has failed and that proactive industrial policy is the only way for America to remain prosperous and secure.
+In this book, the authors make the bold case that these laissez-faire ideas have failed and that a robust industrial policy is the only way for America to remain prosperous and secure.

-This book examines key industries of the past and future – steel, automobiles, television, semiconductors, space, aviation, robotics, and nanotechnology.
+It examines key industries of the past and future – textiles, steel, automobiles, television, semiconductors, space, aviation, robotics, biotechnology, and nanotechnology.
 It concludes with a realistic, actionable policy roadmap.

 Marc Fasteau